garyfleming/kitchenkanban-talk/kitchenkanban.md

 * ...

 ^ They could keep changing it and keep modifying it to suit their unique needs.
-THey could use diferrent colour cards
+They could use different coloured cards to indicate healthiness: red being bad, green good, yellow in the middle Different colour cards for style of food.
+For spiciness etc.
+Stickies for "X and ... meals".
+Baked potato and... haggis, cheese, beans etc

 ---